Couplers

 If this option is not specified, MotionSolve will search for a subroutine following its user subroutine loading rules.

-3. Select a function type from the drop-down menu.
+3. Select a Function Type from the drop-down menu.

-4. Select the local file for the subroutine.
+4. Select the Local File for the subroutine.

 The type of file to be specified will depend on the selected function type.
-For example, if DLL/SO is selected, you can specify a file with a .dll extension (for Windows) or an .so extension (for Linux).
+For example, if DLL is selected, you can specify a file with a .dll extension (for Windows) or an .so extension (for Linux).

 5. Specify the function name in the subroutine that defines the entity, or accept the default name provided by MotionView.